Dig4 Jaywick Community Garden

 • The Big Garden, Highwoods, Colchester

-The Dig4 Jaywick Community Garden Group have over the course of seven years made impressive progress in the development of the community garden, seeing this as a space where local people can learn about the art of gardening and garden related activities such as Art in the Garden.
-The garden also serves as a way in which people can communicate effectively with each other and this is especially relevant for those who are living in isolation or experiencing challenging times in their lives.
+Tendring District Council and The Dig4 Jaywick Community Garden Group have over the course of fifteen years made impressive progress in the development of the community garden, seeing this as a space where local people can learn about the art of gardening and garden related activities.
+The garden also serves as a way in which people can communicate effectively with each other, and this is especially relevant for those who are living in isolation or experiencing challenging times in their lives.

 Volunteers have become committed to the project and have noticeably gained a sense of ownership of the work involved there.
 They enjoy the interaction they have with partner organisations and are notably encouraged by the fact that their project is viewed as a very positive activity within Jaywick Sands and have gained valuable, personal pride in their achievements.